talavis/notes/README.md

 # notes
-This repository is intended for notes to remind me about e.g commands and their parameters, as well as install e.g. Archlinux.
+This repository is intended for notes to remind me about e.g commands and their parameters, as well as how to install e.g. Archlinux.